 The Right Livelihood College

 The Right Livelihood College (RLC) is a global capacity-building initiative in partnership with universities.
 By linking academics and civil society organisations with Right Livelihood Laureates, the College spreads awareness about and further expands the pioneering work of change-makers.
 The College operates as a global network of campuses and centres hosted by universities.
-In 2009, LUCSUS became the RLC’s first European partner campus.

-Find all Right Livelihood Collages
+Find all Right Livelihood Colleges

 right livelihood. logo